TitansProductions/tp_cod_zombies/README.md

 By default, on the `config/map_builder` you will find the **valentine** map which is an example.
 All the objects firstly placed through spooni spooner script ( we personally use spooni-spooner of our version - modified) and then, we are getting the placed object data (model, x,y,z,pitch,roll,yaw) and we add them on the new map configuration file.

+Ofcourse, since you are making a new map, copy template.lua file, copy and paste it and rename it to the new map name, then, inside is where you are going to place all objects.

 # Development API